alexmclain/mnf_update/2 - Preparing Primary Data/README.md

 An essential component of the statistical methods applied to generate the country prevalence estimates is the incorporation of the sample standard error (SSE) of the survey to adjust for the survey uncertainty.
-However, SSE’s were not reported for all surveys.
-Some surveys reported 95% confidence intervals (CI), but not the SSE.
+However, SSE’s were not reported for all data sources.
+Some data sources reported 95% confidence intervals (CI), but not the SSE.
 The CIs can be used to estimate the SSE.
 The scale of CI calculation varies by study and is not always known.
 To identify the scale of calculation, we try various